-The races make up part of the five classics, contests run exclusively for three year old horses, known as the classic generation.
+The races make up part of the five classics, contests run exclusively for three-year-old horses, known as the classic generation.
 They are the opening legs of British racing’s Triple Crown and Fillies’ Triple Crown, followed later on in the season by the Oaks and Derby at Epsom and the St Ledger from Doncaster.

 Guineas Festival Major Races

-The flat season rapidly moves up a gear with Newmarket’s excellent Guineas meeting.
+The flat season rapidly moves up a gear with Newmarket’s excellent three-day Guineas meeting.
 The two star races are the 2000 Guineas on the Saturday and the 1000 Guineas the following day.

 Newmarket’s Rowley Mile Course